ajgrowney/ray-services/face-id/README.md

 # Face ID Service for Peripherals
 Continous recognition system for detecting expected faces

+## How to Start
+Run: `python3 faceIdService.py {desired_port} false {show_video}`
+Command Line Args:
+- desired_port {integer} - port you want to open for flask to be reachable (Default: 5020)
+- show_video {string} - 'true' if you want to show the live streamed face detection, 'false' if not (Default: False)
+- The second command line argument is for running with an integrated control center (Should be false but can be configured)

 ## Prerequisites
 ### Folder Structure
 - /data